Hasatio/esp32DevKitS/README.md

 # ESP32-DEVKIT-S

-The circuit taken as an example while designing the board "Thing Plus C - ESP32 WROOM" (https://www.sparkfun.com/products/retired/18018)
+The circuit taken as an example while designing the board [Thing Plus C - ESP32 WROOM](https://www.sparkfun.com/products/retired/18018)
 This pcb scaled down using the components in the example schematic

-#Added:
+## Added:

 - ADXL345 motion sensor IC
 - 2x 1x20 FPC connector for ESP pins